-The Appointments Forum for the appointment of a Department Head is Chaired by 13.6.4 the Provost or Provost's designate.
+The Appointments Forum for the appointment of a Department Head is Chaired by the Provost or Provost's designate.
 It consists of the Dean, the two cognate heads and a USFA Observer.

-Appointment of Acting Department Head: The Search Committee recommends13.6.6all appointments for Acting Department Heads except when the acting appointmentis for 6 months or less.
-In that instance the Dean recommends a candidate to theProvost for appointment.
-Reappointment to a subsequent acting appointmentrequires approval of the Search Committee.
-When the acting appointment is for aterm of 12 months or less, there is no requirement for the Search to meet with theProvost.
+Appointment of Acting Department Head: The Search Committee recommends all appointments for Acting Department Heads except when the acting appointment is for 6 months or less.
+In that instance the Dean recommends a candidate to the Provost for appointment.
+Reappointment to a subsequent acting appointment requires approval of the Search 13.6.4

+Committee.
+When the acting appointment is for a term of 12 months or less, there is no requirement for the Search to meet with the Provost.

-Academic Ranks:Academic employees at the U of S are appointed into the following ranks:13.1.1following ranks:Professor, Associate Professor, Assistant Professor, Lecturer, Instructor, Special Lecturer, and Librarian I, II, III or IV.
-These ranks may be18.1.115.4designated part-time, visiting, adjunct or clinical.
+Academic Ranks: Academic employees at the U of S are appointed into the 13.1.1 following ranks: Professor, Associate Professor, Assistant Professor, 18.1.1 Lecturer, Instructor, Special Lecturer, and Librarian I, II, III or IV.
+These 15.4 ranks may be designated part-time, visiting, adjunct or clinical.